-A stored procedure is a group of one or more database statements stored in the database’s data dictionary and called from either a remote program, another stored procedure, or the command line.
-Stored procedure are commonly called SPROCS, or SP’s.
+A stored procedure is a group of one or more database statements housed in the database’s data dictionary and called from either a remote program, another stored procedure, or the command line.
+We commonly call them SPROCS, or SP’s.

 Main Parts of a Stored Procedure

-Stored procedure can become very handy as they can manipulate results of SQL queries via cursors.
+SPROCS can become very handy as they can manipulate results of SQL queries via cursors.
 Cursors allow the procedure to access results row by row.
 In essence you can use cursors to loop through a SQL statement’s result.
 This can slow down database performance, so be intelligent about your use of cursors!